PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Mistake 2: Retrieving Too Fast

 Jigs catch fish during pauses, not constant movement.
+Most beginners work their jigs far too quickly, missing the methodical bottom contact that triggers strikes.

 Mistake 3: Wrong Line Choice